radiantearth/stac-spec/README.md

 ## About

-The Spatio-Temporal Asset Catalog (STAC) specification aims to standardize the way geospatial assets are exposed online and queried.
-A 'spatio-temporal asset' is any file that represents information about the earth captured in a certain space and time.
+The SpatioTemporal Asset Catalog (STAC) specification aims to standardize the way geospatial assets are exposed online and queried.
+A 'spatiotemporal asset' is any file that represents information about the earth captured in a certain space and time.
 The initial focus is primarily remotely-sensed imagery (from satellites, but also planes, drones, balloons, etc), but the core is designed to be extensible to SAR, full motion video, point clouds, hyperspectral, LiDAR and derived data like NDVI, Digital Elevation Models, mosaics, etc.

-The goal is for all major providers of imagery and other earth data to expose their data as spatio-temporal asset catalogs, so that new code doesn't need to be written whenever a new JSON-based REST API comes out that makes its data available in a slightly different way.
+The goal is for all major providers of imagery and other earth data to expose their data as spatiotemporal asset catalogs, so that new code doesn't need to be written whenever a new JSON-based REST API comes out that makes its data available in a slightly different way.
 This will enable standard library components in many languages.

 ## WARNING